Sidney Moncrief: Personal life

 Moncrief has four sons.
 Moncrief's son Brett was a wide receiver for Mississippi Gulf Coast Community College and Troy University.
 His nephew Albrey Battle played eight seasons in the Arena Football League and for the San Francisco Demons of the XFL.

-Upon retiring for the first time in 1989, Moncrief opened Sidney Moncrief’s Buick, a car dealership in Sherwood, Arkansas.
+Upon retiring for the first time in 1989, Moncrief opened Sidney Moncrief's Buick, a car dealership in Sherwood, Arkansas.
+He also later owned a Ford dealership in Blytheville, Arkansas.

 Looking back on his career in March 2021, Moncrief said "I have a greater appreciation for the accomplishments and the awards [now] then when I played the game of basketball.
 When I played the game, it was like: 'Okay.
 You are an All-Star.
 Okay, cool.
 You are a Defensive Player of the Year.
 Okay'.
 I never really thought about it.
 When you retire, and you have time to reflect upon your career, I started to have a greater appreciation for what I was able to accomplish."

 On May 15, 2021, Moncrief spoke at the posthumous Hall of Fame enshrinement of his former coach Eddie Sutton.